rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - "The End", *The Trial*, Franz Kafka (trans.
 Breon Mitchell)

+> Once upon a time, it seemed like projecting antisocial behaviours was a rebellious move, but it feels increasingly as though the countercultural statement is just being nice.

+- ["A Cultural Critique of the Tesla Cybertruck"](https://pxlnv.com/linklog/tesla-cybertruck-cultural-critique/), *Pixel Envy*, Nick Heer

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.